mariimako/ReactionSpeedDotApp/README.md

 # Survival Dot

-## A simple but fun to play endless survival game!
+## A simple endless survival game!

 This project is a **2D survival game**.
 The player will be controlling a single character to move around and dodge projectiles, eliminate enemies, gain and upgrade weapons and try to reach a high score.
 As the game progresses, enemies